Cardi B wins case filed by security guard who claimed rapper assaulted her

 Ron Rosen Janfaza, the lawyer for the plaintiff Ellis, did not immediately respond to an email seeking comment.
 He said outside court that they plan to appeal the decision.

-After several days off, the trial resumed with closing arguments Tuesday, and the jury got the case in mid-afternoon.
+After several days off, the trial resumed with closing arguments earlier Tuesday.

+Janfaza told jurors that Ellis, who had hoped to work in law enforcement or something similar, “lost her future” along with her job over the incident.

+"Whether it’s the FBI, police, attorney, whatever she wanted to do, this incident cut it off,” he said in his closing argument.
+“No more, because of the trauma she sustained.”

 The obstetrician’s office had been closed to other patients on a Saturday for her privacy.